vars1ty/HybridBar/FAQ.md

   - Yeah, as long as they follow the existing code structure and don't introduce breaking changes without a really good reason as to why it's needed.

 - Can I create custom widget types?
-  - No you can't create full-on custom types.
+  - You can create custom-ish types by utilizing scripting.

 - How do I move widgets up and down?
   - You can't move them up/down through the actual config, although you can somewhat do it via CSS.